-Chief Financial Officer (CFO) Job Description Sample - Free Template Download for 2020
+Chief Financial Officer (CFO) Job Description Sample (+ Free Template Download)

 A CFO or Chief Financial Officer oversees all finance, accounting, budgeting, forecasting, cash flow, credit, and debt obligations of a business.
 A CFO is a senior-level executive that is responsible for the financial management of a company or organization.
 And is held accountable for their work on behalf of the CEO (Chief Executive Officer) or other senior management executives.
 The primary responsibility of the CFO to ensure the overall financial performance of the organization.

 Our organization is seeking a new CFO and senior executive to oversee our finance department.
 The ideal candidate has previous experience directing finance teams, including accountants, tax professionals, controllers, and more.
 Candidates who have experience in investor relations and preparing financial reports to share with both publicly traded investors as well as private investors will be preferred.
 The candidate must be able to handle all the strategic planning of our finance department and work closely with other executive management team members.
 The candidate should be familiar with all of the modern CFO duties and requirements of today’s CFO.
 Those with 10+ years of previous experience in the CFO role will be preferred.

 According to data collected by PayScale during 2019, the national average salary for a chief financial officer is $132,028.00 per year.
 That equates to, on average, a median wage of $33.51 per hour.
 Entry-level chief financial officers with less than one year of experience can expect to see salaries of $91,000.00 per year.
 Those who have been working for twenty years or longer are reporting earnings of at least $148,000.00 or more.

 Below are sample duties and responsibilities of the chief financial officer role.